Olifant (tank)

 The Olifant (Afrikaans for Elephant) is the primary main battle tank of South Africa.
 It was developed from the British Centurion tank since 1976.
 These tanks were heavily redesigned and rebuilt by South Africa since 1976 with some help from Israel.
-The Olifant is considered the best indigenous tank design on the African continent.
-Although based on a Centurion tank hull, it has a locally produced gun, power pack, transmission, tracks, wheels and fire control system and thus, at least the Olifant Mk.2 can be seen as almost a new tank.
+Although based on a Centurion tank hull, it has a domestically-produced gun, power pack, transmission, tracks, wheels and fire control system.

 History

-The British Centurion tanks were the South African main battle tanks since 1957, but they were sold or relegated to reserve roles as a result of maintenance problems compounded by parts shortages and a tendency to overheat in the hot African climate.
+The British Centurion tanks were the South African main battle tanks since 1957, but they were sold or relegated to reserve roles as a result of maintenance problems compounded by parts shortages, and a tendency to overheat in the hot African climate.

-Thus, the Operation Savannah in 1975 saw the lightly armoured South African forces in Angola threatened by large formations of Soviet tanks supplied to the People's Armed Forces for the Liberation of Angola (FAPLA) and their Cuban allies.
+Thus, Operation Savannah in 1975 saw the lightly armoured South African forces in Angola threatened by large formations of Soviet tanks supplied to the People's Armed Forces for the Liberation of Angola (FAPLA) and their Cuban allies.
 Operation Savannah led to the need of further tank trials under Project Semel.
-South Africa purchased a number of surplus Centurion hulls from Jordan and India, but the United Nations Security Council Resolution 418, which imposed a mandatory arms embargo on the country, forced South Africa to purchase them without turrets or armament.
+South Africa purchased a number of surplus Centurion hulls from Jordan and India, but the United Nations Security Council Resolution 418, which imposed a mandatory arms embargo on South Africa forced them to purchase the tanks without turrets or armament.

 The South African government was obliged by the arms embargo to finance the creation of a new private sector enterprise, the Olifant Manufacturing Company (OMC), to refurbish the Centurions.
 The Semel program in 1974 counted a total of 35 conversions, soon used operationally.
-Informations from the Sho't program, the Israeli Centurion conversion program, helped greatly to start a more ambitious project.
+Information from the Sho't program – the Israeli Centurion conversion program – helped to start a more ambitious project.
 These refurbished tanks were named Olifant Mk.1.

-During Operation Askari South African forces clashed with FAPLA T-54/55 tanks in late 1983 and early 1984; however, due to the respective logistical commitment the Olifants were not deployed.
+During Operation Askari, South African forces clashed with FAPLA T-54/55 tanks in late 1983 and early 1984; however, due to the respective logistical commitment the Olifants were not deployed.
 At length the South African mechanised infantry, bolstered by Eland and Ratel-90 armoured car squadrons, succeeded in destroying the Angolan tanks on their own.
 But eventually, a single squadron of thirteen Olifant Mk.1As was sent to the Angolan border, where they were attached to the 61 Mechanised Battalion Group.
-Following the Lusaka Accords, which effectively ensured a ceasefire between South Africa and Angola, the Olifants Mk.1 were placed into storage and the tank crews rotated out.
+Following the Lusaka Accords, which effectively ensured a ceasefire between South Africa and Angola, the Olifant Mk.1 were placed into storage and the tank crews rotated out.

 Starting in 1983, OMC had upgraded further Centurions with a 29-litre Teledyne Continental turbocharged diesel engine and a new transmission adopted from the M60 Patton.
-The refurbished Centurions were armed with a South African variant of the 105 mm L7 rifled main gun.
+The refurbished Centurions were armed with a South African variant of the 105 mm L7 rifled main gun known as the "GT-3".
 They were accepted into service with the South African Armoured Corps as the Olifant Mk.1A in 1985.